What is Gratitude?

 difficult to maintain.
 Many of us are trained to notice what is broken,

-healing potential in your life, it needs to become more than just a
+potential in your life, it needs to become more than just a Thanksgiving

-your life and developing new habits.
+life and developing new habits.
 Yes, this can take some time.
-But
+But with

 That is why practicing gratitude makes so much sense.
 When you practice